FREE SHIPPING on orders of $85 or more

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Irvine has been spelled Irwin, Erwin, Irvine, Irving, Urwin, Erwine, Ervin, Erwing, Ervynn, Ervine, Erwynn, Irwing, Irwryn and many more.

 More information is included under the topic Early Irvine Notables in all our PDF Extended History products and printed products wherever possible.

-Irvine Settlers in the United States in the 17th Century
+Irvine Settlers in United States in the 17th Century

-Irvine Settlers in the United States in the 19th Century
+Irvine Settlers in United States in the 19th Century